Chart Color Schemes

 Oxley Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure projects.
-AreaSearch has identified three projects that are expected to impact the area.
-Notable projects include the M12 Motorway, Western Sydney Aerotropolis Infrastructure and Development project, Orchard Hills State-led Rezoning Proposal (Stage 1), and Colyton Village Estate.
+The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of three projects that are expected to impact the area.
+Among these key projects are the M12 Motorway, Western Sydney Aerotropolis Infrastructure and Development, Orchard Hills State-led Rezoning Proposal (Stage 1), and Colyton Village Estate.
 The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.